Professor Chris Paterson

 I teach and research in the areas of international journalism and international communications.
 My research concerns the production and flow of international news; the safety of journalists; media and journalism in Africa; and communication for development.
 I have written extensively on news agencies and on news production research methodology.

-I am the incoming Vice-Chair of the Global Communication and Social Change division of the International Communication Association.
+I Chair the Global Communication and Social Change division of the International Communication Association.

-For the International Association of Media and Communications Research I founded the Working Group for Media Production Analysis and have been an elected member of the International Council; in 2016 I chaired the IAMCR Environmental Impact Committee.
-I am on the board of the Leeds University Centre for Global Development and Centre for African Studies and a member of the Leeds Migration Research Network (LMRN).
+For the International Association of Media and Communications Research, I founded the Working Group for Media Production Analysis and have been an elected member of the International Council; in 2016 I chaired the IAMCR Environmental Impact Committee.
+I am on the executive board of the Leeds University Centre for African Studies and a member of the Priestley International Centre for Climate, Centre for Global Development and the Leeds Migration Research Network (LMRN).

 - Programme Leader, MA International Communication